roman-milk/roman-milk.github.io/grannys-dirty-photographs.md

+===

- ****** Granny's Dirty Photographs Ch.
-05 ****** bygeronimo_appleby© My mother let out a long, curdling groan and looked back over one shoulder.
+My mother let out a long, curdling groan and looked back over one shoulder.
 "That's so fucking dirty," she moaned.
 "Your tongue's wriggling around like an eel.
 Oh, you filthy fucker."

  "Suck Robert's dick," the old man commanded when his face reappeared.
 "Suck him while I fuck you."